- Hair of Gold, Heart of Gold: Nazz.

 - Impossible Leavening: In "An Ed Too Many", the Eds make pizza.
 Eddy ignores Edd's instructions for how much yeast to use for the dough, pouring in the entire container.
 The thing rises so much that Eddy's fist gets caught in the thing when he tries to punch it down.
 They have to have Ed belly-flop on the thing to press it down enough.

 - Immune to Mind Control: In the episode where Eddy tries hypnotising everyone in the cul-de-sac, his attempts to hypnotise Lee Kanker don't work.
 Why?
 "I eat my roughage!".
-In the same episode, Eddy tries to hypnotize Johnny, but fails.
+In the same episode, Eddy tries to hypnotize Jonny, but fails.
 However, it works on Plank.

 - Improv: A surprisingly notable AVERSION of this for the series in whole.
 Despite the completely random lines that Ed and some of the other characters say throughout the series, every last one of them was written into the script first.
 Ed's voice actor, Matt Hill, once explained that Danny Antonucci did not allow the actors to improv or ad-lib even the smallest amount.
 This once lead to a recording session lasting FIFTY-SIX takes before Danny finally thought that the delivery was perfect to use for the episode.